 Regular Monitoring

-- Check logs regularly to catch errors early
+- Check logs regularly to catch delivery failures early

-- Filter by error status codes (4xx, 5xx) to focus on issues
+- Filter by failed status to focus on issues

 Debugging Workflow

-- Identify the Issue: Filter logs by error status codes
+- Identify the Issue: Filter logs by failed status or specific event types

-- Review Details: Click on error entries to see full request/response data
+- Review Details: Click on failed entries to see full request/response data

-- Fix and Verify: Make corrections and check new requests to confirm the fix
+- Fix and Verify: Make corrections to your endpoint and check new deliveries to confirm the fix

 Tips